markusmoenig/Eldiron/docs/docs/configuration/game.md

 - **`weapon_slots`**
   The **valid weapon slots** of items.
 Items can define it's weapon slot by setting `slot` in the data tool.

-### `health`

-  The name of the health attribute for characters.
-When it becomes smaller or equal to zero, the character is considered **dead** and its [mode](/docs/characters_items/attributes#mode) attribute is set to `"dead"` automatically by the server damage system.
-If you want to use another attribute name, change the default **"HP"** value to something else.

 ### `level`

   The name of the character attribute used as the current level for [Rules](../rules) progression formulas.
 Default: **"LEVEL"**.